jamespedid/her-how-the-internet-works/exercise-2/README.md

 </html>
 ```

-We can open this webpage by opening the `eightball.html` file in the chrome browser.
+We can open this webpage by going to `http://localhost:8888/eightball.html` file in the chrome browser.
 Opening it, we'll see a magic eightball sitting on a page with a white background.

 For this web page, we'll need to know about some valid html tags that are recognized by the browser.
 We'll use the `main`, `section`, `p`, `form`, `input`, `button` and `script` tags.